Armanino White Paper

 Sequence Change for Less Risk and More Resources

-Companies’ requirements differ, so the optimal sequence of your solutions will depend on your specific situation.
-While some organizations decide to start with the financial close in order to free up resources, for example, others may need to fix their ERP foundation before moving on to other components of the stack.
+While some organizations decide to start with the financial close to free up resources, for example, others may need to fix their ERP foundation before moving on to other components of the stack.
 The right implementation partner can help you assess your situation and map your sequence based on the impact in your environment, the impact to your team, etc.

 In general, the financial close and FP&A processes both can be addressed regardless of the ERP, and they are mutually complementary.
 They are the least disruptive upgrades, typically replacing spreadsheets, and both deliver relatively fast time to value.
 Usually, there’s no need to rip and replace old technology.
-Modern best-of- breed apps provide connectors that integrate with legacy and newer ERPs, AP apps and CRMs.
+Many apps provide connectors that integrate with legacy and newer ERPs, AP apps and CRMs.

 Plan for the Unexpected

-As you evolve your technology stack, there will likely be unforeseen hiccups due to data migration, unanticipated requirements or an unexpected integration gap.
-Choosing best-of-breed providers helps reduce the risk because they typically have well-rounded capabilities and have seen most types of integration.
+As you evolve your technology stack, there will be unforeseen hiccups due to data migration, unanticipated requirements or an unexpected integration gap.
+Choosing best-of-breed providers for both your CRM and ERP helps reduce the risk because these providers typically have well-rounded capabilities and have seen most types of integration.

 Summary

-Today’s finance teams must be more efficient and agile, and become strategic leaders for their businesses.
+Today’s finance, sales and marketing teams must be more efficient and agile, and become strategic leaders for their businesses.
 This requires the right technology and a coordinated technology plan.

 Stay In Touch